TobseF/MagicMaze-Island/README.md

 Only as a team can you complete the task!

 ## 👉 Before Start
- 1. Start the game server on a local network.
- 2. Team up with 2-4 friends.
-Everybody opens the Game in the browser by its own.
+ 1. Team up with 2-4 friends.
+Everybody opens the Game in the browser by its own:  [🎮 RoguyIsleMaze](https://tobsef.github.io/RoguyIsleMaze/)
- 3. Open the **help** dialog by clicking the question mark icon on the right side.
+ 2. Open the **help** dialog by clicking the question mark icon on the right side.
 It will also explain the controls!
- 4. Open the  **settings** dialog by clicking the gear icon.
+ 3. Open the  **settings** dialog by clicking the gear icon.
     Adjust _Number of Players_ to the number of total players of the game.
     Adjust _Player_ to your player number.
 Every teammate needs to choose a different one.
     Choose a _Network Game Channel_ and share it with your teammates, so everyone is in the same channel.
- 5. Check your available actions.
-Depending on the number of player and your chosen player you will have different actions available (green buttons next to the hero selection).
+ 4. Check your available actions.
+Depending on the number of player, and your chosen player you will have different actions available (green buttons next to the hero selection).

+> To get updates, you have to set up another player for everyone (every Browser).

 ## ⌨ Controls
 * <kbd>1</kbd><kbd>2</kbd><kbd>3</kbd><kbd>4</kbd> Switch between the four heros. ⚠ Broken on current build.
 * <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>S</kbd> Move the selected hero.